 My little confession is that I don’t particularly like chocolate.
 I appreciate it and I really enjoy a square or two of dark chocolate for both the flavour and the nutritional properties (read: potent antioxidants), but we don’t really stock it in our pantry.
 I do however like playing with chocolate in the kitchen and my friends like me more for it.
 My last game was to make a smooth, crunchy dark chocolate bark using raw cacao butter.

-Before I begin with the recipe, here is what I thought you might be interested to know:
+Before I begin with the recipe, here are some facts you might find interesting:

 - In its solidified form, cacao butter looks like white chocolate.
 It has the same mouth feel and consistency when you taste it, minus the sweetness.

 - Cacao butter and cocoa butter are very stable fats with long shelf life and will solidify at room temperature.

 Both are used in beauty products and are commonly seen as ingredients in raw, dairy free treats including raw chocolate.
 You can cook with it and you can rub it on your skin or lips as it will melt at body temperature.

 - Based on the latest research findings, Mauro Serafini, PhD, of Italy’s National Institute for Food and Nutrition Research in Rome, and colleagues, claim that “milk may interfere the absorption of antioxidants from chocolate… and may therefore negate the potential health benefits that can be derived from eating moderate amounts of dark chocolate.”
 This makes raw, dairy free chocolate more superior.